jeadamek/explorer-rocketseat/README.md

-# Explorer Rocketseat
+# Explorer Rocketseat 🚀

-## About

-The following projects were created as part of the Explorer course at [Rocketseat school](https://www.rocketseat.com.br/).
-To access their respective repositories, please click on the links below.
+Welcome to the Explorer Course Repository at [Rocketseat school](https://www.rocketseat.com.br/)!
+This repository houses a collection of web applications developed during the course.
+Each application has its dedicated repository, and you can access them by clicking on the links provided below.
+These projects highlight the practical implementation of skills and knowledge acquired throughout the course, demonstrating a diverse range of software development aspects.

 ## Projects